 Imaginary Volcanics draws from these encounters with the land.
 I float between the spiritual and scientific.
 And the quirks of digital technology are ever-present, as the trip consisted of clicking around, not pedalling for weeks on a diet of oats, lentils and TVP.
 I recorded some glitters — I’ll let you decide whether they’re gold.

-Among the most trivial consequences of these restrictions, it doomed a bike tour I’d hoped to take in September: a three-week excursion of the Newer Volcanics Province, the third-largest volcanic field on earth — some 700 vents spread across 23,000 square kilometres.
+Among the most trivial consequences of these restrictions, it doomed a bike tour I’d been planning for September: a three-week excursion of the Newer Volcanics Province, the third-largest volcanic field on earth — some 700 vents spread across 23,000 square kilometres.
 The field extends west from the city, through a swathe of regional Victoria and into South Australia’s south-eastern corner.